mvaibhav131/storybook-react/README.md

 OAUTH_CLIENT_SECRET='github oauth app secret'
 ```

 There is a `.env.local.example` file with a base for you.
 Rename it to `.env.local` and add the correct values for the GitHub tokens.
-You can follow [instructions here](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) on how to do that, or do the following:
+You can follow [instructions here](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) on how to do that, or do the following:-

 1 - Navigate to https://github.com/settings/developers
 2 - Click on New OAuth App